storybookjs/test-runner/README.md

 #### isTestRunner

 The `isTestRunner` function can be used to determine if a story is rendering in the context of the test runner.
+This might be useful if you want to disable certain features in your stories when running in the test runner, though it's likely an edge case.

 ```js
 import { isTestRunner } from '@storybook/test-runner/is-test-runner';